Ze0nC/PublishGallery/README.md

 It uses the following grammar: `\gallery{description}{path/to/photo}`, where the first parameter is the description of the photo, and the second parameter is path to the photo.

 > Currently PublishGallery only supports at maximum one gallery per post, so you can't leave empty line between the `\gallery{}{}` entries.

+For those who are familiar to LaTeX, you may have noticed where did this grammar come from...

 ## More